hjacobs/tech.zalando.com/posts/hidden-navigation-onclick-without-javascript.rst

-.. title: Show hidden Navigation on-click without JavaScript
+.. title: Show hidden navigation on-click without JavaScript
 .. slug: hidden-navigation-onclick-without-javascript
 .. date: 2014/05/20 10:21:29
 .. tags: css
 .. link:
-.. description: How to build a hidden Navigation and show it  on click without JavaScript and just using HTML and CSS
+.. description: How to build a hidden navigation and show it  on click without JavaScript and just using HTML and CSS
 .. author: Sven Kunz
 .. type: text
 .. image: css3.png